chris-dietz/Chat-Room/README.md

 A “Usage” section containing instructions on how to build and run your project.
 Additionally, this section may contain options to provide at runtime, and their respective descriptions.

 ## Docker
-To build the project run
+To build the container run

     docker build -t project .
 To run the container run